vidhyarth08/Machine-Learning/README.md

 # Machine-Learning-Algortihms
-Linear Regression from scratch using scikit-learn.
+Machine Learning Algortihms from scratch using scikit-learn.
 Fine tune them with gradient descent and regularization.
 Used datasets from scikit learn and kaggle.